Precious metal coin scams are rampant across late night television ads, fear mongering websites, and persistent telemarketing campaigns.

 Mr. Steckler offers clients free evaluations of their coins by expert numismatists.

-Bruce Steckler has been a partner at three Dallas-based law firms and has a national reputation as an aggressive advocate willing to take innovative approaches to achieve success for his clients.
-His legal acumen has won him recognition by D Magazine’s “Best Lawyers″ in 2009 through 2019 and Thompson Reuters as a “Texas Super Lawyer” in 2004 through 2019.
+He was a partner at three Dallas-based firms and, most recently, was a shareholder and the head of the General Litigation Section of one of the largest plaintiff firms in the United States.
+He is known as an aggressive advocate willing to take innovative approaches to achieve success for his clients.
+His legal acumen has won him recognition by D Magazine’s “Best Lawyers under 40” feature in 2002 through 2006, and D Magazine’s “Best Lawyers” in 2007 through 2022, and Thompson Reuters as a “Texas Super Lawyer” in 2004 through 2022.
+He was just recently designated a D Magazine “Best Lawyer Legend” for being consistently recognized as a top lawyer for over 15 years.
 Mr. Steckler enjoys an “AV Preeminent” rating by Martindale-Hubbell Law Directory, its highest peer rating.
 He was selected for the Plaintiff’s Hot List in 2011 by the National Law Journal.
 He was named a finalist for Public Justice Trial Lawyer of the Year 2012, an honor that is awarded to the attorneys who “made the greatest contribution to the public interest within the past year by trying or settling a precedent-setting or socially significant case.”
-He has also been named one of the “Top 100 Trial Lawyers” by the National Trial Lawyers from 2013 through 2019.
-Mr. Steckler has been appointed by both federal and state court judges to lead some of the most significant cases in the United States such as the MDL-2047: Chinese-Drywall Products Liability Litigation, In Re Checking Account Overdraft Litigation, MDL 2428: In Re: Fresenius Granuflo/Naturalyte Dialysate Products Liability Litigation, and In re: Ford Fusion and C-Max Fuel Economy Litigation to name a few.
-He is a member of the State Bars of Texas, Louisiana, New York, Pennsylvania and Missouri, and has been admitted to practice in various federal district courts and courts of appeal throughout the United States.
+He has also been named one of the “Top 100 Trial Lawyers” by the National Trial Lawyers from 2013 through 2022, was named a “2015 Top Rated Lawyer in Insurance Law” by American Lawyer Media and Martindale-Hubbell Law Directory, selected to join the American Institute of Trial Lawyers Litigator of the Year and named as one of the Top 100 Trial Lawyers in America in 2015-2022.
+Bruce was recognized in 2020 for receiving one of the Top 10 Settlements in Illinois for his $36,000,000.00 settlement in Hansen-Mitchell, et al. v Welspun USA, Inc. et al. Most recently, he was again recognized in the 27th edition of The Best Lawyers in America and his firm named one of the Best Law Firms in Texas by U.S. News & World Report.

 Contact us today to tell us about your experience and to set up a free coin evaluation.